IPA_MOD(3) IPA_MOD(3)

 function, mzone also accepts IPA_MEMFUNC_FLAG_OPTIMIZE, this

-flag should be set if it will be many items in a mzone. isize is
+flag should be set if it will be many items in mzone. isize is

 a size of one item in mzone. nitems means number of items to